sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 ### Vision

-> We see Code intelligence as the glue that sticks the product together, providing a platform for features from navigation to precise powered searches, compiler-accurate batch changes and insights.
+- We see Code intelligence as the glue that sticks the product together, providing a platform for features from navigation to precise powered searches, compiler-accurate batch changes and insights.
 We aim to provide support for all widely used languages and for the ones we don’t, provide a platform for any developer to add and test their own indexers.
-> In the near term we want Code intelligence to provide seamless, out-of-the-box, precise code navigation for languages that cover 90% of the market usage.
+- In the near term we want Code intelligence to provide seamless, out-of-the-box, precise code navigation for languages that cover 90% of the market usage.
-> We want our code navigation to reach IDE feature parity, while offering the option of plugging into developers’ favorite IDEs.
+- We want our code navigation to reach IDE feature parity, while offering the option of plugging into developers’ favorite IDEs.
-> In the longer term, we envision building a global knowledge graph that accurately maps the entire code universe.
+- In the longer term, we envision building a global knowledge graph that accurately maps the entire code universe.

 ### Guiding principles

-We target developers independently of their career level and company size, helping them learn, onboard, find, and understand codebases faster.

 We prioritize precise language support based on overall usage and market-share, while also taking into account our customers' appetites.
 Given that supporting new languages requires deep knowledge of the language ecosystem, our team's skillset also affects the order of language support priority.
 To mitigate the impact of this factor we’re working on putting in place the necessary infrastructure that will enable taking in community contributions in the future.

 ## Where we are now

-Code intelligence lies at the very center of the product as a whole, providing the metadata that will eventually power other product areas.
+Code intelligence lies at the very center of the product as a whole, providing the metadata that powers other product areas.

 At the moment maturity varies depending on the area of ownership: